alexieyizhe/intern.plus/README.md

 When a release is ready, a pull request should be made from `master` to `release`.
 This pull request title must be tagged with one of `#major|#minor|#patch`, determined by [semver rules](https://semver.org/).
 This is used by CI when deploying.

-Once merged into `release`, CI will (read: should) tag the last commit with the appropriate version number according to the pull request title.
+Once merged into `release`, CI will tag the last commit with the appropriate version number according to the pull request title.

 ###### Wanna get in touch?
 [Shoot Alex an email.](mailto:hi@alexxie.ca)